Paint the town at the Valspar Championship, March 19-22, 2026

 Does the presence of a handful of exciting wines on a 20-page wine list make a restaurant an automatic destination?
 Not necessarily unless the prices are great.
 That’s our quandary if you visit any of the following:

-Speaking of sommeliers, the charmingly named wine bar Sommelier Hideaway has a fun, well-curated list that manages a fair amount of varietal diversity in a small package.
+The charmingly named wine bar Sommelier Hideaway at one time had a fun, well-curated list that managed a fair amount of varietal diversity in a small package.
 A bit geeky as the name suggests and not the place to go with a raging cab Jones, but you can drink for free if you can guess wines blind.
 That’s enough to get our competitive juices flowing.
+Unfortunately on our recent visit their web presence appears to be completely gone and all references to the venue are through third parties.
+One-starred Michelin Koya and Lilac do not post wine lists.

 Previous